Plus Plus Pty Ltd

 This course covers the basic concepts, fundamental syntax and process of writing any computer program.

-It is equally relevant to Unix, Microsoft Windows and to other Operating Systems.
+It is equally relevant to Unix, Unix-like operating systems and Microsoft Windows.

 Upon successful completion of this course you will: